OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:1

-Hezekiah became king when he was twenty-five years old, and he reigned for twenty-nine years in Jerusalem.
+Hezekiah ascended to the throne at the age of twenty-five, and he ruled for twenty-nine years in Jerusalem.
-And his mother’s name was Abijah, the daughter of Zechariah.
+His mother was named Abijah, the daughter of Zechariah.

 ## 2 Chronicles 29:2